hamb8066/hamb8066.github.io/contact.md

 # Teaching

-These are the courses that I teach as a tutor, instructor or tutorial.
+These are the courses that I have taught or teach as a tutor, instructor and tutorial.

 ## winter term 2004/05